-Frequency of Arrival Tardiness, Grades 6-12: Students who accumulate more than three (3) arrival tardies per quarter will not receive extra time to complete work or tests that occur during the time that is missed and may also receive a detention for each arrival tardy over three (3).
-If the student is habitually late to school, the student will be subject to disciplinary action by the Principal and his or her extracurricular activities could be suspended for a period designated by the Principal.
+Frequency of Arrival Tardiness, Grades 6-12: Students who accumulate more than three (3) arrival tardies per quarter will not receive extra time to complete work or tests that occur during the time that is missed.
+A letter will be sent home after three tardies, and a conference and/or phone call will be requested by the principal for subsequent tardies.
+A total of six (6) tardies will result in a mandatory conference with the principal, and the student will be subject to disciplinary action such as lunch detention, after-school detention, and his or her extracurricular activities could be suspended for a period designated by the principal.